+- B3.6 The award of Higher National Diploma (HND) and Higher National Certificate (HNC) may be used for awards that are mapped to the core context of existing BTEC Higher National programmes and align with the Key Guiding Characteristics for Higher National qualifications. - B3.7 Higher National Diploma (HND) and Higher National Cerificate (HNC) are awarded by the University under Trademark Licence from

+Pearson.

-- B3.6 The award of Higher National Diploma (HND) and Higher National Certificate (HNC) may be used for awards that are mapped to the core context of existing BTEC Higher National programmes and align with the Key Guiding Characteristics for Higher National qualifications. - B3.7 Higher National Diploma (HND) and Higher National Cerificate (HNC) are awarded by the University under Trademark Licence from Pearson. - B3.8 Higher and Degree Apprenticeships - .1 The University may only make those degree awards listed in C1.3. - .2 Degree apprenticeship awards are made to those apprentices who have been registered for, and who have satisfactorily followed, the programme linked to that award, and - who have successfully completed the programme associated with that award and met any other requirements as specified in the programme specification, and - who have been awarded the required credits, and - who have successfully completed the required on the job learning and endpoint assessment as set out in the apprenticeship standard and assessment plan. - .3 The degree certificate is issued by the University.
+- B3.8 Higher and Degree Apprenticeships - B3.8.1 The University may only make those degree awards listed in C1.3. - B3.8.2 Higher and Degree apprenticeship awards are made to those apprentices who have been registered for, and who have satisfactorily followed, the programme linked to that award, and who have successfully completed the programme associated with that award and met any other requirements as specified in the programme specification, and - who have been awarded the required credits, and - who have successfully completed the required on the job learning and end-point assessment as set out in the Apprenticeship Atandard and Assessment Plan. - B3.8.3 The degree certificate is issued by the University.
 The apprenticeship is confirmed by an end-point assessment organisation (EPAO), which could be the University, once the end-point assessment is successfully completed and degree apprenticeship certificates are issued by the Apprenticeship Assessment Service.